alakeldev/passwords-generator-and-manager/README.md

 ![Bug-codecs](assets/readme-images/bug-utf-8.png)

-- The two following photos are showing a bug at two different times.
-Because of that I have done more searches on google and read more about Fernet and cryptography to find the issue with my code and learn more about encrypt and decrypt methods with symmetric key.
+- The following two photos show a bug at two different times.
+Because of that, I have done more searches on Google and read more about Fernet and cryptography to find the issue with my code and learn more about encryption and decryption methods with a symmetric key.

 ![Bug-Fernet1-cryptography](assets/readme-images/bug-fernet1.png)

 ![Bug-Fernet2-cryptography](assets/readme-images/bug-fernet2.png)

-- Although I encountered some error messages, I was able to resolve them by adding if conditions in certain situations.
+- Although I encountered some error messages, I was able to resolve them by adding if statements in certain situations.
 This approach provided the best logic, as well as an easy and fast solution.

 ### Unfixed Bugs
 - None currently found.